jasa89/Speden-spelit-ryhm-1/README.md

 # Speden Sepelit

-Speden Sepelit is an Arduino-based LED project that simulates various lighting patterns.
-The project controls a set of 4 LEDs using digital pins 2 to 5 and demonstrates sequential, random, and binary LED lighting effects.
-This project serves as a fun way to learn how to control LEDs via microcontrollers like Arduino.
+Speden Sepelit is an Arduino-based game project that starts when player pushes a button.
+The project controls a set of 4 LEDs using analog pins 0 to 3  and player must press correct button when led is turned on and it is possible to palyer to follow behind if the order is the same as lighted leds.
+There is also two sevensegment displays to show countdownt to start the game and to display current score.

 ## Table of contents